Elton, Cheshire: History

 The name of the village was recorded in the Domesday Book as Eltone, derived from the words ēl and tūn, meaning "eel farm or settlement.

 Elton was a township within the Thornton parish of the Eddisbury Hundred.
 It became a civil parish in 1866.
 The population was recorded at 167 in 1801, 216 in 1851, 190 in 1901, 410 in 1951 and rising to 3,528 by 2001.

 The village was briefly in the media spotlight in 1997 when one of its residents, Louise Woodward, went on trial for murder in the USA.

 Governance

 The unitary authority of Cheshire West and Chester replaced Chester City Council and Cheshire County Council on 1 April 2009.
 Elton is within the electoral ward of Gowy Rural.
-At the time of the 2011 census the village was part of a ward of the same name, which stretched as far west as Little Stanney.
+At the time of the 2011 census, the village was part of a ward of the same name, which stretched as far west as Little Stanney.
 The total recorded population in 2011 was 4,557.

-Since 1983, Elton has formed part of the Ellesmere Port and Neston parliamentary constituency, presently represented by Justin Madders of the Labour Party.
+From 1983 to 2024, Elton formed part of the Ellesmere Port and Neston parliamentary constituency.
+Following the 2023 review of Westminster constituencies, it became part of the Runcorn and Helsby constituency.